wvlibrarycommission/cabellcountydl-cb/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
+{% include feature/jumbotron.html objectid="/objects/barnettschool_01.jpg" %}

 {% include feature/nav-menu.html sections="About CollectionBuilder SA;About the About Page" %}

+## About Phis Page

+This page is just a demo created to test this software.
+It should not be cited or used for research.

 ## About CollectionBuilder CSV